OrchardCMS/OrchardCore/src/docs/guides/gulp-pipeline/README.md

 - `src/Package.json` contains information about the Node packages required by the pipeline.
 This file tells the Node package manager (NPM) which packages it needs to download and install for the pipeline to function.
 - `src/Gulpfile.js` contains JavaScript code that defines a set of Gulp tasks and their implementation logic.

-In Visual Studio you will find these files in **Solution Explorer** in a solution folder named `Solution Items/Gulp`:
+In Visual Studio you will find these files in **Solution Explorer** in a solution folder named `Solution Items`:

 ![](images/solution-items.png)